Phil Lunn Is…

 Introduction to Musical Improv

 This course covers song structures, rhyming, opening numbers, and moving from scene into song.
-The next course starts on Wednesday 25 September.
+The current course started on Wednesday 25 September, but there will be more in the new year.

 Next steps in Musical Improv